Scoliosis, second opinions and x-rays

 Chiropractic treatment for scoliosis

 Braces and surgery are the most often prescribed treatments for scoliosis.
-However, Dr. Haines provides other options.
+However, Dr. Weigle provides other options.
 Chiropractic treatment, in the form of specialized exercises and adjustments, has been shown to not only relieve pain in scoliosis patients, but also to help correct abnormal curvatures.
 A study published in 2011 found that in a group of 28 patients, 22 had a reduction in pain and an improvement in their deformity with chiropractic care alone.
-Scoliosis treatment from Dr. Haines at Absolute Health Chiropractic is a superb way to treat a difficult condition non-invasively, without the need for surgery.
+Scoliosis treatment from Dr. Weigle at Absolute Health Chiropractic is a superb way to treat a difficult condition non-invasively, without the need for surgery.

 Consulting and second opinions